Thomvis/BrightFutures/README.md

 // answer will be 42 (not 48)
 ```

 `result` is an instance of `TaskResult`, which mimics a typical `Try` construct as much as the Swift compiler currently allows.
+Due to limitations of generic enum types, the actual value needs to be wrapped in the `.value` property.
+(See [#8](https://github.com/Thomvis/BrightFutures/issues/8).)

 ## Functional Composition